Arrival Process

 Every room comes with WiFi, window coverings, a recycle bin, compost bucket and trash can.
 Standard furnishings for each student include: dresser or built-in drawers, closet or wardrobe for hanging clothes, a desk and a chair.

-Bringing a car to campus?
+Bringing a Car?

 Make sure to sign up for a parking permit prior to arrival.
+Visit the Parking Portal for more information.

 Bicycles